sentinel1909/crusty-rustacean-blog/src/content/blog/2023/2023_07_31_packages_crates_modules.md

 ---
-title: "Newsletter Issue 1: Organizing a Rust Program with Modules, Crates, and Packages"
+title: "Newsletter Issue 1: Organizing a Rust Program"
 publishedDate: "2023-07-31"
 description: "An overview of how to structure a Rust program with crates, packages, and modules"
 categories: ["newsletter"]